janaki-murali/janaki-murali/README.md

 I’m Janaki Pillai, and here’s a little about me:

-- 🔭 *I’m currently working on: A mini project to develop *FarmEase: Connecting Farmers and Consumers Through E-Commerce*.
+- 🔭 I’m currently working on: A mini project to develop *FarmEase: Connecting Farmers and Consumers Through E-Commerce*.
 - 🌱 *I’m currently learning*: HTML, CSS, and JavaScript.
 - 💬 *Ask me about*: Java, C, SQL, and PL/SQL.
 - 📫 *How to reach me*: janakipillai968300@gmail.com
 - 😄 *Pronouns*: she/her
-- ⚡ *Fun fact*: I love turning ideas into code!
+- ⚡ *Fun fact*: I love turning my literary ideas into code!

 ### Connect with me: